 - Client - East Riding of Yorkshire Council

 - 950m² Footprint

 - 10 No. Classrooms, Offices, Store rooms, WC's

-Inside the Vermuyden High School hire building is a Music Practice room, 3 No. dedicated Music rooms, 2 No. Art rooms with IT workstations, an Art Store room, 5 No. History/MFL rooms with IT workstations, a general Classroom, 2 No. Offices, WC’s, a general Store room and a large single Corridor.
-To assist with the acoustic levels to both the music rooms and rehearsal spaces, the internal walls to these areas were designed to achieve a higher acoustic reduction of 45dB.
-Anti-vandal features were fitted to the pupil toilets such as PIR lights instead of pull-cords, boxed-in pipework, lights with safety guards, vanity style sinks set in worktops, no mirrors or toilet seat covers.
+Inside the modular hire building is a Music Practice room, 3 No. dedicated Music rooms, 2 No. Art rooms with IT workstations, Art Store rooms, 5 No. History/MFL rooms with IT workstations, a general Classroom, 2 No. offices, a General Store room, WC's and a large single Corridor linking all rooms.
+To assist with the acoustic levels to both the Music rooms and Rehearsal spaces, the internal walls to these areas were designed to achieve a higher acoustic reduction of 45dB.
+Anti-vandal features were fitted to the pupil WC's such as PIR lights instead of pull-cords, boxed-in pipework, lights with safety guards, vanity style sinks set in worktops and no mirrors or toilet seat covers.

-Additional items installed were standalone fire alarm & intruder alarm systems, window guards & blinds, classrooms furniture, interactive whiteboards, ceiling-mounted overhead projectors, maglocks to corridor doors, 2.7m high internal ceilings and a combination of Polysafe Standard XL vinyl and Primavera Xtra carpet tiled flooring.
+Additional items installed were standalone fire alarm & intruder alarm systems, window guards & blinds, classrooms furniture, interactive whiteboards, ceiling-mounted overhead projectors, maglocks to Corridor doors, 2.7m high internal ceilings and a combination of Polysafe Standard XL vinyl & Primavera Xtra carpet tiled flooring.

-Deputy Headteacher, Dave Flowitt, stated: “The classrooms in the temporary block are twice the size of the old block.
+Deputy Headteacher, Dave Flowitt, stated: "The Classrooms in the Vermuyden temporary block are twice the size of the old block.
 We wanted it to be better than a temporary fix and it has worked.
 You would never know you were in a temporary building.
-Upon opening of the new facility there was a real buzz by pupils and staff who were all very excited and really loved the new temporary classrooms.”
+Upon opening of the new facility there was a real buzz by pupils and staff who were all very excited and really loved the new temporary Classrooms."